Dink's Song: Notable versions

 A different arrangement of the song was written and performed by Frank Black on his 2006 album Fast Man Raider Man.
 Puerto Rican singer Gabriel Ríos included the song on the limited edition 2-disc release of his album Angelhead.

 Oscar Isaac and Marcus Mumford's performance of "Dink's Song" is featured in the Coen Brothers's film Inside Llewyn Davis, as well as a solo acoustic version by Isaac.
 Both versions are included on the original soundtrack album.

 The song was also performed by Chuck/God (Rob Benedict) on the television show Supernatural, at the end of the episode "Don't Call Me Shurley."

+The British folk musical group The Longest Johns included a rendition of the song on their 2023 album C-Sides.

 Joni Mitchell performed "Fare Thee Well (Dink's Song)" early in her career and it was recorded when she appeared on radio station CFQC, circa 1963.
 This rendition was released in 2020 on Joni Mitchell Archives – Vol. 1: The Early Years (1963–1967).

+The song would be the closing track to Waylon Jennings' 2025 album Songbird.